Mafia: Definitive Edition

 Main Mission: Election Campaign

-Election Campaign is Election Campaign is a non-linear, prison-based mission emphasizing exploration, atmosphere, and narrative immersion.
+Election Campaign is a non-linear, prison-based mission focused on exploration, atmosphere, and narrative immersion.

-I designed this mission from pre-production through final implementation owning spatial flow, encounter pacing, narrative scripting, and environmental storytelling.
-The level guides players through a disorienting, oppressive space using sound design, NPC presence, and visual storytelling to build unease and suspense.
+I designed the mission from pre-production through final implementation, owning spatial flow, encounter pacing, narrative scripting, and environmental storytelling.
+The level guides players through a disorienting, oppressive space shaped by sound design, NPC presence, and visual storytelling to build tension and unease.

 Level design:

-• Drew inspiration from the original game and the prison mission's atmosphere.
+• Drew inspiration from the original game and the prison mission’s tone to capture its atmosphere.

-• Identified key prison zones to support narrative beats and exploration flow.
+• Defined key zones to support narrative beats, exploration flow, and pacing.

-• Created 2D maps and developed corresponding 3D layouts
+• Created 2D maps and developed 3D whitebox layouts adhering to design metrics.

-• Defined new mission flow and established the golden path following original game main objectives material.
+• Established a new mission flow and golden path aligned with the original game’s core objectives.

-• Determined main locations for combat encounters and scripted NPC events to bring life to spaces.
+• Positioned combat encounters and scripted NPC events to enrich space and player immersion.

-• Designed lever-based progression gates to subtly guide player movement and enhance spatial memory.
+• Designed lever-based progression gates and escape routes to guide movement and build spatial memory.

-• Placed side quests and collectibles to enhance exploration.
+• Integrated side quests and collectibles to encourage optional exploration.

-Each room in the prison was designed with a distinct theme, carefully chosen based on environmental research and the intended player experience.
+Each prison room was designed around a distinct theme informed by environmental research and desired player experience.

-The layout intentionally alternates between claustrophobic corridors and open yards to control pacing and building tension through spatial compression, timed reveals and moments of surprise.
+The layout alternates between tight corridors and open yards to control pacing, using spatial compression, timed reveals, and surprise to build tension.

 Mission design:

-• Developed mission progression and objectives relfecting the new flow.
+• Developed mission objectives and progression aligned with the new flow and narrative direction.

-• Designed and created NPCs, complete with backstories, personalities, and dialogues to amplify the bizarreness of the prison.
+• Created NPCs with unique backstories, personalities, and dialogues to amplify the prison’s surreal tone.

-• Scripted mission gameplay, including progression, NPC behaviors, combat scenarios, and fail conditions.
+• Scripted gameplay logic, NPC behaviors, combat encounters, and fail conditions.

-• Recorded gospel singing, collaborating with the sound designer, to incorporate into the mission, enhancing the narrative of a specific NPC.
+• Recorded gospel vocals with the sound designer to deepen a specific NPC’s narrative impact.

 The saint and the sinner: